-If you find that your food is over or undercooked when using the Auto Cook or Auto REHEAT programme.
-You can increase or decrease cooking time by pressing the MORE/LESS key.
+If you find that your food is over or undercooked when using the ONE TOUCH AUTO MENU or AUTO COOK or AUTO REHEAT programme.
+You can increase or decrease cooking time by pressing the (+)/(-) key.

-When manual cooking you can extend the cooking time at any point by using the MORE/LESS key.
+When manual cooking you can extend the cooking time at any point by using the (+)/(-) key.